11 Best Universal Studios Japan Rides for Adults

 See the USJ calendar to check the hours (and ride closures) for the date you are visiting.
 Times are only released a few months in advance.

-You should arrive at least 30 minutes before the official opening to get into the park as quickly as possible.
+Unless you have Express Pass 7, you should arrive at least an hour before the official opening to get into the park as quickly as possible.
+They often open early.

 How to Get to Universal Studios Osaka